fujiwara29/freemarket_sample_72f/README.md

 - belongs_to :user
 - has_many :comments
-- has_many :comments, through: :user
 - has_many :images
 - has_many :categorys
+- has_many :categorys, through: :items_categorys
 - belongs_to :brand
 - has_many :orders
-- has_many :orders, through: :user

 ---